 As well as a technique point in open water, sighting is also an important safety issue.
 How often to sight is a balancing act between the delay in going off course and the reduction in speed caused by lifting of your head.
 Effective sighting incorporates the head movement in to the natural rhythm of your stroke

-Common Fault: Don’t try and breathe when you lift your head up to sight, as this will cause you to lift your head up high thus causing your lower body to sink.
+Common Fault: Don’t try and breathe when you lift your head up to sight, as this will cause you to lift your head up high, thereby causing your lower body to sink.
 It’s much better to sight with your eyes just above the water and then to breathe to the side as normal.

 As well as a key technique point in open water, sighting is also an important safety issue.
 How often to sight is a balancing act between the delay in going off course and the reduction in speed caused by lifting of your head.
 Effective sighting incorporates the head movement into the natural rhythm of your stroke.